 - Visuals like graphs

 Ultimately, it reduces the cognitive load (which refers to the amount of working memory resources used) needed to process the report information.
-Our brains are wired to process information in specific ways, such as recognizing patterns, colours, and visual hierarchies.
+Our brains are wired to process information in specific ways, such as recognizing patterns, colors, and visual hierarchies.
 Even when dealing with hyper-rational data like financial reporting, design still plays a crucial role in how we interpret information.

 Research by Claudia and Shu found that the design of financial reports impacted investors’ likelihood to invest in a company and their perception of share value, regardless of their experience as an investor.
 Therefore, no matter the industry or audience, good report design is important.